-The QPP has two pathways: The Merit-Based Incentive Payment System (MIPS) and Advanced Alternative Payment Models (APMs).
-Cardiothoracic surgeons likely will follow the MIPS pathway for the foreseeable future, unless they participate in an Advanced APM through their hospital or another entity.
+The 2021 performance year represents the fifth year of the Quality Payment Program (QPP).
+The QPP has two pathways: The Merit -Based Incentive Payment System (MIPS) and Advanced Alternative Payment Models (APMs).
+Cardiothoracic surgeons likely will continue to follow the MIPS pathway for the foreseeable future, unless they participate in an Advanced APM through their hospital or another entity.

 Consider Your Options Under the MIPS Track